 Then when it comes to Windows 8.1 RT users, Microsoft warns not to change the base language just to install Windows 8.1 preview since that will permanently change the base language since Microsoft has created a new restore image based on your selected 8.1 base language during install.
-But Microsoft has released a Windows update KB2865138 that prevent users from installing Language packs.
+Microsoft has released a Windows update KB2865138 that prevents users from installing Language packs.
 This update is installed when you update to Windows 8.1 Preview.

 Now how do you get your language back:

 Press Win + X and select Windows PowerShell (Admin)

 Type dism /online /get-intl and hit Enter.

 This should get you the language pack installed on your operating system.
-So this will be a good step to try to check if your machine is compatible with Windows 8.1 preview.
+So this will be a good step to try to check if your machine is now compatible.

-The other scenario is if you’re running Windows 8 Enterprise – then you’ll need to download the ISO image.
+The other scenario is if you’re running Windows Enterprise.
+Then you’ll need to download the ISO image.
 I have to stress this point again you cannot upgrade or keep your Windows settings, personal files, or applications if you are performing a cross-language installation.
-You can only keep your files during a cross-language installation using Windows 8 Setup.
+You can only keep your files during a cross-language installation using Windows Setup.

 Now there are few workarounds to bypass the error.
 The first one is to change the base language of the operating system to a supported one then apply the update.
 The next one is to manually apply the Windows update file.

 Manually Install Windows

-Download Windows 8 Update package KB2849636 by clicking on “Get the update.”
+Download the required Windows Update package by clicking on “Get the update.”

 Then create a folder under C drive called Win8.
 Then move the downloaded file there.
-Then open command prompt as administrator and type in
+Next, open a command prompt as administrator and type in

 Expand -F:* C:\Win8\Windows8-RT-KB2849636-x64.msu C:\Win8\

-Then open command prompt as administrator and type in
+Now open a command prompt as administrator and type in

 DISM.exe /Online /Add-Package /PackagePath:C:\Win8\Windows8-RT-KB2849636-x64.cab

-Reboot your system, and you should be getting the notification to download Windows 8.1 preview.
-If that does not work, then try to change the Language pack from Control Panel
+Reboot your system, and you should be getting the notification to download Windows.
+If that does not work, then try to change the Language pack from Control Panel.